Pylons-tech/pylons/docs/IBC-TRANSFER-WALKTHROUGH.md

 		rpc:
 		  - http://localhost:36659
 ```
- ics20_port: if default = ‘transfer’ else you can find the port-id in `x/type/keys.go`.
+ ics20_port: if default = ‘transfer’ else you can found the port-id in `x/type/keys.go`.
- rpc values can be find inside the `config.yaml` file in both chains.
+ rpc values can be found inside the `config.yaml` file in both chains.

  ### Configure app.yaml

- If app..yaml file is not generated along with the registry.yaml file.
-Write this command to generate app.yaml file.
+ If app.yaml file is not already generated along side with the registry.yaml file.
+Use the following command to generate app.yaml file.
  `ibc-setup init --src pylons --dest juno`
- Open the app.yaml file in the editor by this command.
+ Open the app.yaml file in the editor using the following command.
  `code ~/.ibc-setup/app.yaml`
  The file will look like this.
  ```